 What will happen to Debney Meadows Primary School?

 Council is committed to delivering the Flemington Commuity Hub seperate to any other project.
 Therefore any future plans regarding Debney Meadows Primary School will not impact our project.

 Will the significant trees be protected?

-All significant trees will be protected through the staged development of the Debneys Park precinct.
-Within our designs, we will explore options for increased landscaping, to meet our target of 30 per cent tree canopy coverage by 2040.
+All significant trees will be protected during the project.
+We will explore options for improved landscaping, to meet our target of 30 per cent tree canopy coverage by 2040.

 What is a community hub?

 A community hub is a community facility, or a number of closely located community facilities, that accommodate a range of services and activities available to the community.
 Community hubs often become vibrant focal points for the local community.
 They allow service providers to share resources and co-ordinate their services, which can reduce the overall building size and footprint.
 A new community hub is a priority for Flemington in Council's long term vision document, MV2040.
 As an important focal point for the neighbourhood, the community hub will provide social, health and economic development opportunities.

 Why do we need to improve Flemington Community Centre and Debneys Park?